 Does every shop and every pub need its own online shop now?
 For whom is such a shop suitable?

-It's certainly advisable for all brick and mortar companies, i.e. where customer contact doesn't take place on the internet but on business and sales premises, to consider having an online shop.
-Firstly, as part of an omnichannel strategy.
-These are becoming more and more popular and are increasingly being used by small and medium-sized companies.
-Secondly, as part of their own digitization strategy to automate manual activities, e.g. taking orders by phone or email.
+It would be advisable in every respect for "brick & mortar" companies (where customer contact does not take place on the Internet but on business and sales premises) to consider this.
+Once as part of an omni-channel strategy, which is becoming increasingly popular and is also increasingly being used by small and medium-sized companies.
+But also as part of their own digitization strategy to automate manual activities.
+For example, taking orders by phone or e-mail.